trevorwitter/Clustering/README.md

 |--|--|--|--|--|--|--|--|--|--|--|--|
 | 8.424258 | 0.5193342 | 0.2665394 | 2.394275 | 0.08544614 | 12.37193 | 30.34436 | 0.9966768 | 3.315522 | 0.6565310 | 10.54022 | 5.724343|
 | 8.025952 | 0.5516429 | 0.2834286 | 2.944524 | 0.09313810 | 25.70833 | 91.72857 | 0.9969427 | 3.298738 | 0.6626905 | 10.09389 | 5.388095|

+As the centroids are quantified using the scaled data, the [`aggregate()`](https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/aggregate) function is used with the determined cluster memberships to quantify variable means for each cluster:
 ```R
 aggregate(df[-1], by=list(cluster=fit.km$cluster),mean)
 ```